 Tether's End seeks any writing that moves us.
 While we are open to submissions of all sorts, we kindly ask that you stray from genre fiction.
-We want to read crafted work, your stories that engage us and poems that surprise us.
-You can read more about the kind of work our editors like on our masthead or read Issue 1 for a taste of the work we publish.
+We want to read crafted work; your stories that engage us and poems that surprise us.
+You can read more about the kind of work our editors like on our masthead, or read our previous issues for a taste of the work we publish.

 Poetry (up to 3 poems.
 We also welcome visual/object poetry)

 Art + photography (portfolios of up to 6 pieces)